DukeDan1/sh31-main/README.md

 For all installation methods, `python 3.11` must be installed along with `pip`, first method is recommended as an one-click installation and deployment.

+We recommend using a machine that has at least 8 GB of RAM and 30 GB of free storage space.

 ### Install from GitHub repository
 Run the following commands on your machine:
 ```